 Let's get to it.

-You will use a prepocess function for your node template — and add it if such function has not already been defined.
+You will use a prepocess function for your node template.
+You will add this function to template.php if it has not already been defined.
 Open your theme template.php file in a text editor, and add the following code (please read the comments):

 /** * Override or insert PHPTemplate variables into the node template. */ function phptemplate_preprocess_node(&$vars) { // If we have any terms... if ($vars['node']->taxonomy) { // Let's iterate through each term. foreach ($vars['node']->taxonomy as $term) { // We will build a new array where there will be as many // nested arrays as there are vocabularies // The key for each nested array is the vocabulary ID. $vocabulary[$term->vid]['taxonomy_term_'. $term->tid] = array( 'title' => $term->name, 'href' => taxonomy_term_path($term), 'attributes' => array( 'rel' => 'tag', 'title' => strip_tags($term->description), ), ); } // Making sure vocabularies appear in the same order. ksort($vocabulary, SORT_NUMERIC); // We will get rid of the old $terms variable. unset($vars['terms']); // And build a new $terms. foreach ($vocabulary as $vid => $terms) { // Getting the name of the vocabulary. $name = taxonomy_vocabulary_load($vid)->name; // Using the theme('links', ...) function to theme terms list. $terms = theme('links', $terms, array('class' => 'links inline')); // Wrapping the terms list. $vars['terms'] .= '<div class="vocabulary taxonomy_vid_'; $vars['terms'] .= $vid; $vars['terms'] .= '">'; $vars['terms'] .= $name; $vars['terms'] .= ': '; $vars['terms'] .= $terms; $vars['terms'] .= '</div>'; } } }